A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Victoria Peak

-Surround yourself with the tranquility of nature surrounding Victoria Peak.
-There are several suggested walking trails that you can enjoy and the point of interest that you can see.
+Surround yourself with the tranquility of nature at Victoria Peak.
+There are several walking trails you can explore, each offering unique scenery and points of interest along the way.

-Follow through the Mount Austin Road trail which will bring you through the exclusive residential of Mount Austin, Victoria Peak Garden, Mountain Lodge, and Mount Austin playground.
-This trail offers you scenic view despite the steep and narrow roads closer to the top.
-And if you feel a bit more adventurous, you can continue down to MTR Central Station.
-The whole journey is about 2.8km and will take approximately 1.5 hours to complete.
+Follow the Mount Austin Road Trail, which takes you through the exclusive residential area of Mount Austin, past Victoria Peak Garden, Mountain Lodge, and the Mount Austin Playground.
+Despite some steep and narrow sections near the top, this trail rewards you with scenic views throughout.
+For those feeling more adventurous, you can continue all the way down to MTR Central Station; the full route is about 2.8 km and takes approximately 1.5 hours to complete.

 Food

-There is no known Halal food available in Victoria Peak itself.
-Therefore, do plan the itinerary and get your meal in either Central or Wanchai area.
+There is no known Halal food available at Victoria Peak itself, so it’s best to plan your itinerary and have your meals in the Central or Wan Chai areas before heading up.

-If you need to perform your prayer, you can visit Jamia Mosque in Mid-Levels.
-Being the first mosque in Hong Kong, it's worth the visit and appreciating the architecture.
+To perform your prayers, you can visit the Jamia Mosque in Mid-Levels.
+As the first mosque in Hong Kong, it’s well worth a visit, not only for its spiritual significance, but also for its beautiful architecture.

-There you have it, all you need to know before going to Hong Kong's Victoria Peak.
-Have fun!
+And there you have it — everything you need to know before visiting Victoria Peak.
+Enjoy your trip!

 Happy Joy GIF by SpongeBob SquarePants